-Increasing access, availability, and affordability to sex-positive health

-• Addressing issues including the age of consent, access to comprehensive sexuality education, sexual consent, and right to sexual identity, including

-• Including sexual rights in the policies and the capacity building and

-Prioritising work for vulnerable and excluded people to violence, including LGBTQIA+, people with disabilities, very poor girls/women and those in
+- Increasing access, availability, and affordability to sex-positive health services and education for all. - Addressing issues including the age of consent, access to comprehensive sexuality education, sexual consent, and right to sexual identity, including transgender. - Including sexual rights in the policies and the capacity building and content of your programmes. - Prioritising work for vulnerable and excluded people to violence, including LGBTQIA+, people with disabilities, very poor girls/women and those in conflict-affected areas.

-• Start with sharing your understanding that fundamental rights- to autonomy, freedom, non-discrimination, equality, equal treatment under the law, right to privacy and safety, as well as the bodily integrity of the

-Sometimes after the introduction it is better to address primary concerns on issues such as violence, abuse, and freedom of expression.
+- Start with sharing your understanding that fundamental rights- to autonomy, freedom, non-discrimination, equality, equal treatment under the law, right to privacy and safety, as well as the bodily integrity of the person-are essential to enjoy sexuality. - Sometimes after the introduction it is better to address primary concerns on issues such as violence, abuse, and freedom of expression.
 This is so they are better understood.
-Make sure your colleagues, peers and clients are clear that you believe in pleasure-based sexual health.

-Ask questions to stimulate reflection and spark discussions on how sexual pleasure and wellbeing can be (more) integrated into SRHR programmes.
-For example: 'how do we ensure that our clients/learners know they can
+Make sure your colleagues, peers and clients are clear that you believe in pleasure-based sexual health. - Ask questions to stimulate reflection and spark discussions on how sexual pleasure and wellbeing can be (more) integrated into SRHR programmes.
+For example: 'how do we ensure that our clients/learners know they can choose how they want to enjoy their sexuality.'